vercel/next.js/readme.md

 > You can also customize the output directory.
 For that run `next export -h` for the help.

 Now you can deploy that directory to any static hosting service.
+Note that there is an additional step for deploying to GitHub Pages, [documented here](https://github.com/zeit/next.js/wiki/Deploying-a-Next.js-app-into-GitHub-Pages).

 For an example, simply visit the “out” directory and run following command to deploy your app to [ZEIT now](https://zeit.co/now).